Influence of agent's self-disclosure on human empathy: Introduction

-In the field of psychology, research has focused on self-disclosure.
-Jourard \cite{Jourard71} presented the Jourard Self-Disclosure Questionnaire (JSDQ), a self-disclosure classification and questionnaire.
+Self-disclosure has also been a focus of research in the field of psychology.
+Jourard\cite{Jourard71} presented the Jourard Self-Disclosure Questionnaire (JSDQ), a self-disclosure classification and questionnaire.
 Attitudes, opinions, interests, study and work, personality, economy, and body were listed as categories.
-Carpenter et al. \cite{Carpenter79} measured self-presentation intimacy and internality, Berg \cite{Berg87} focused on the association between responsiveness and self-disclosure, and Laurencea et al. \cite{Laurencea98} suggested that both self-disclosure and partner responsiveness contribute to the experience of intimacy in interaction.
-Lockwood et al. \cite{Lockwood17} used self-reported measurements of empathy and apathy motivation in a large sample of healthy people to test whether more empathic people were more motivated.
-In a few studies, the actual self-disclosure reflected in interpersonal relationships has been investigated.
-Therefore, Kreiner et al. \cite{Kreiner19} designed new objective and dynamic measurements to evaluate self-disclosure and stable self-disclosure characteristics.
-Oh Kruzic et al. \cite{OhKruzic20} focused on individual and collaborative contributions of face and upper-body nonverbal channels in virtual environments via avatars.
-Lee et al. \cite{Lee20} found the effect of improving participants' perceptions of intimacy and enjoyment by including self-disclosure during human interaction with chatbots.
+Carpenter and Freese\cite{Carpenter79} measured self-presentation intimacy and internality, Derlega and Berg\cite{Berg87} focused on the association between responsiveness and self-disclosure, and Laurenceau JP\cite{Laurencea98} suggested that both self-disclosure and partner responsiveness contribute to the experience of intimacy in interactions. \\ One study related to self-disclosure is the study of inner speech.
+Morin\cite{Morin05} reviewed past and current literature on the link between self-awareness and inner speech.
+Among multidimensional views of self-knowledge, he showed that inner speech accounts for half of the linkages between various elements and plays a fundamental role.
+In addition, Morin\cite{Morin20} further studied internal speech.
+He considered inner speech as creating psychological distance between the self and the mental events experienced by the self, that the self represents a problem, that self-information functions as a problem-solving device for resolution, and that it is possible to label internal aspects of the self that are otherwise difficult to recognize objectively.
+We emphasize that inner speech and imagined interactions (IIs) are not identical and differ in important ways.
+Therefore, although IIs and inner speech intersect, their overlap is quite limited, so it is possible to investigate one over the other. \\ Lockwood et al.\cite{Lockwood17} used self-reported measurements of empathy and apathy motivation in a large sample of healthy people to test whether more empathic people were more motivated.
+The actual self-disclosure reflected in interpersonal relationships has been investigated in a few studies.
+Therefore, Kreiner and Levi-Belz\cite{Kreiner19} designed new objective and dynamic measurements to evaluate self-disclosure and stable self-disclosure characteristics.
+Oh Kruzic et al.\cite{OhKruzic20} focused on how the face and upper-body nonverbal channels contribute individually and collaboratively via avatars in virtual environments.
+Lee et al.\cite{Lee20} found that including self-disclosure from chatbots when they interacted with humans had an effect on improving participants' perceptions of intimacy and enjoyment.
+Pan et al.\cite{Pan20} examined the effect of exposure to online support-seeking posts containing different levels of self-disclosure depth (baseline, peripheral, core) affecting the quality (person-centeredness and politeness) of participants' messages providing support.